Devissage and Localization for the Grothendieck Spectrum of Varieties: Checking that is a CGW-category

-Note that as the definition of $\C\bs\A$ is symmetric with respect to e-morphisms and m-morphisms it suffices to focus on proving only half of each statement; the other half will follow by symmetry.
+As the definition of $\C\bs\A$ is symmetric with respect to e-morphisms and m-morphisms it suffices to focus on proving only half of each statement; the other half will follow by symmetry.

-We first begin with a somewhat more explicit definition of the distinguihsed squares in $\C\bs\A$.
+We first begin with a somewhat more explicit definition of the distinguished squares in $\C\bs\A$.
 These are generated by the following types of squares:

 We now prove a series of lemmas about how different types of squares in $\C$ interact.
-The common consequence of all of these lemmas is that the given squares fit into a cube with opposite sides of the same ``type'' (be that commutative squares, distinguished squares, or simply squares that commute inside $\E$ or $\M$).
+The common consequence of all of these lemmas is that the given squares fit into a cube with opposite sides of the same ``type'' (be that pseudo-commutative squares, distinguished squares, or simply squares that commute inside $\E$ or $\M$).
 We do not worry about which arrows have $c$ or $k$ in $\A$; the properties of $\A$ ensure that whenever such an arrow is ``pulled back'', the pullback also has $c$ or $k$ in $\A$.